Poets&Quants Top Business Schools

 CURRICULUM

-Students at The WPI Business School can choose from four majors including Business, Industrial Engineering, Management Engineering, and Management Information Systems.
+Students at The WPI Business School can choose from five majors including Business, Industrial Engineering, Management Engineering, Financial Technology, and Management Information Systems.
 Recent course additions such as “Business Applications of Machine Learning” and “Introduction to Prescriptive Analytics” highlight the business and technology-focused education at The Business School.
 Projects are the core of the WPI curriculum.
 Many courses require students to apply their knowledge from classes and labs to real-world situations.

 “Project work helps students become better collaborators, critical thinkers, public speakers, and communicators — vital to success at WPI and the skills that distinguish WPI graduates throughout their careers,” Laurie Stokes, associate director of Business Programs at Worcester Polytechnic Institute, told us.